A Peek Behind the Curtain: the Texas Attorney Grievance Process in a Nutshell

 • Approximately 70% of grievances are dismissed at the classification stage, i.e., are never upgraded to Complaint status.

-• In the 2020-2021 Bar year, 7007 grievances were filed and 277 sanctions were imposed.
+• In the 2023-2024 Bar year, 7985 grievances were filed and 314 sanctions were imposed.
+Thirty attorneys were either disbarred or resigned in lieu of discipline.

 • The vast majority of grievance cases entering formal litigation proceed through the evidentiary process.
 Roughly 10-15% of Respondents opt to have their case heard in district court.